Republic of Vietnam National Police Administration Service

-The Republic of Vietnam National Police Administration Service (Vietnamese: Dịch vụ hành chính Cảnh Sát Quốc Gia Việt Nam) or ‘Service Administratif’ in French, was the bureaucratic and administrative department of the Republic of Vietnam National Police (Vietnamese: Cảnh Sát Quốc Gia – CSQG) from 1962 to 1975.
+The Republic of Vietnam National Police Administration Service or Police Administration (Vietnamese: Cảnh sát hành chánh – CSHC), ‘Service Administratif’ in French, was the bureaucratic and administrative department of the Republic of Vietnam National Police (Vietnamese: Cảnh Sát Quốc Gia – CSQG) from 1962 to 1975.

+Role

+The CSHC assisted in the issuing of passports, visas, national identification cards, radio licenses, price controls, and weapons permits.